Miami sets earlier curfew after spring break crowds, fights | WTOP

-No pedestrians or vehicles will be allowed to enter the restricted area after 8 p.m. and all businesses in the vicinity must close, Aguila said, reading from a statement released by the city.
+Around 9 p.m., Miami Beach Police tweeted pictures of empty streets.
+An email and phone call to Miami Beach Police was not immediately returned Sunday.

+“Our city in this area has become a tinder,” Miami Beach Mayor Dan Gelber said at a press conference Saturday.
+“And we can’t have a policy of simply hoping it’s not lit.”

-The curfew comes as a prominent bar, the Clevelander South Beach, announced it was temporarily suspending all food and beverage operations until at least March 24 after crowds crammed Ocean Drive, breaking out into street fights.
+The curfew comes as the iconic bar, the Clevelander South Beach, announced it was temporarily suspending all food and beverage operations until at least March 24 after crowds crammed Ocean Drive, breaking out into street fights.
 At another restaurant next door, tables and chairs were smashed during a fight, news outlets reported.

 Local officials and businesses have struggled to balance courting tourists to boost the economy while doing so safely amid the ongoing coronavirus pandemic.

-Tourism is the Sunshine State’s No. 1 industry, generating more than $91 billion in 2018, and last year spring break was one of the first big casualties of the pandemic as beaches shut down across Florida when the U.S. went into strict lockdowns.
-Meanwhile, alarming scenes of college students heedlessly drinking, dancing and getting up close without masks were plastered across social media.

-Miami tourism officials say billions of dollars were lost during those three months last year.
+Miami tourism officials say billions of dollars were lost when the pandemic first erupted last year, canceling spring break and forcing beach closures across the Sunshine State.
 The city’s tourism arm just spent $5 million on its biggest national advertising campaign in 20 years.

 At the same time, local officials banned alcohol from the beach, along with all alcohol sales after 10 p.m. in an effort to curb partying.
 The city even sent cellphone text messages to tourists warning, “Vacation Responsibly or Be Arrested.”